Managing the SaaS subscription life cycle

 - If the patch is sent with fail status, the update process won't finish on the Microsoft side.
 The SaaS subscription will keep the existing plan and quantity of seats.

 The publisher should invoke PATCH to update the Status of Operation API with a Failure/Success response within a 10-second time window after receiving the webhook notification.
-If PATCH of operation status is not received within the 10 seconds, the change plan is automatically patched as Success.
+If PATCH of operation status isn't received within the 10 seconds, the change plan is automatically patched as Success.

 The sequence of API calls for an update scenario that's initiated from the commercial marketplace is shown in the following diagram.